 You’ve already taken the first step in your research by learning more about CBD.
 Approach CBD with an honest evaluation of your needs and an open mind, and you can finally find the health and wellness assistance you’ve been looking for.

-Shannon Bitzer is the co-owner of Sovereign Holistics, an online boutique shop based out of California.
-She is an advocate for healthy, balanced lifestyles and alternative medicine.
+Joseph Bitzer is the co-owner of Sovereign Holistics, an online boutique shop based out of California.
+He is an advocate for healthy, balanced lifestyles and alternative medicine.